-So Guru gave us, Guru Nanak gave us mool mantar.
+So Guru gave us, Guru Nanak gave us mool mantra.
 Root, mool means root.
 The root of the mind can be projected how powerful it is.
 And we have:

 “Ek ong kar Sat Nam Karta purakh Nirbhao Nirvair Akal Moorat Ajooni Saibhung, Gurprasad jap Aad sach, Jugad sach, Hai bhee sach Nanak hosee bhee sach.”

 Some people only think the mool mantra is up to Gurprasad and some, Nanak hosee bhee sach, up to that.
 But if you write down mool mantra from Ek ong kar in alphabets, you have to have one hundred and eight words.
 That’s an essential second feature which some people forget.
 But you know, I am not going to discuss it here and discuss this syllabical fight which is going on, so I like to cross that.